ophilar/TabTogether/README.md

 ## Privacy

 TabTogether uses Firefox Sync for communication and stores group/device information locally and within Sync's private storage.
 It does not send your data to any external servers.
 See the [SECURITY.md](SECURITY.md) for more details.

-## Personal Note

-This extension was created due to my personal need of reading materials across multiple devices.
-I'm far from being a web developer.
-TabTogether was created with extensive help from Copilot and Gemini.
-I had planned to expand it to synchronize automatically tabs' states and groups, so that I can start reading an Arxiv pdf on one device and seamlessly continue on another.
-Due to Firefox Sync issues and latency, I don't see any point in continuing development further.
-It would have worked best as part of Firefox itself.
-In any case, the source code is open at https://github.com/ophilar/TabTogether and I welcome feedback.